Zetsukaze/Zets-CDDA-Tweaks/README.md

 ## Advanced Gear
 ### Equipment
 ##### nanotech 'mini-shoggoth' storage
-* Added a holster action because it has pseudopods to help you hold things!:octopus:
+* Added a holster action because it has pseudopods to help you hold things! :octopus:
 * Changed the layering to `SKINTIGHT` as I imagine it supporting your body like an exoskeleton, explaining why it allows you to carry more weight

 ##### nanotech liquid compressor